 Performance evaluation of the Fidelity Advisor Europe Fund

-Let’s look at what contributed to the above-average performance by this fund in YTD 2016.
+Let’s look at what contributed to FHJUX’s above-average performance in 1Q16.

-In the next article, we’ll look at the Ivy European Opportunities Fund – Class A (IEOAX).
+In the next part of the series, we’ll look at the Ivy European Opportunities Fund – Class A (IEOAX).